aditya-ailsinghani/Diabetes-Prediction-ML/README.md

 ## 🧪 5️⃣ Streamlit App

-A lightweight Streamlit app was built to make predictions on new patient data using the trained model.
+A lightweight web app (`app.py`) lets you enter patient data and predict diabetes risk using the trained model.

+### ▶️ Run the app

+Make sure the following files are in the same folder:
+- `app.py`
+- `diabetes_dt_model.pkl`
+- `scaler.pkl`
+- `selected_features.pkl`

+Open the terminal, navigate to the project folder, and run:
+`streamlit run app.py`

 ---